millibyte-products/ssr1pcb/README.md

 Integrates USB Power Delivery at 100W (use appropriate cabling)

 :warning: **This device can use dangerous amounts of power**: Device may become very hot in use and may present a fire hazard.
 Operate at own risk.
 Device can draw up to 100W from a compatible power supply.
-Ensure all cabling and any power devices are rated for this much power dissipation.
+Ensure all cabling and any power devices are rated for 100W (20V at 5A).
 Device may present a shock hazard.
+Device may present a burn hazard.

 ## Hardware V1.3
 ![hardware v1.3 pcb](HWv1.3/HW_Front_1.3.jpg "Hardware Version 1.3")